Hopf-Galois structures on separable field extensions of degree $pq$: Hopf-Galois Structures for General

+\begin{proposition}[Isomorphisms] For a fixed $c,d$ and row in Table \ref{metabelian-trans-subgroups}, the groups parametrised by $0 \leq \lambda \leq p-1$ are all isomorphic as permutation groups.

+Furthermore, we have the following isomorphisms of permutation groups (we assume that $\lambda=0$, and all other parameters run over all appropriate values unless otherwise stated):

-\begin{proposition} For a fixed $c$ and $d$ and row in Table \ref{metabelian-trans-subgroups}, the groups parametrised by $0 \leq \lambda \leq p-1$ are all isomorphic as permutation groups.
-Furthermore, every group in the last three rows of Table \ref{metabelian-trans-subgroups} is isomorphic as a permutation group to a group in one of rows three to five.
-Within rows three to eight, there are no more isomorphisms, even as abstract groups. \end{proposition} \begin{proof} One first sees that any group in rows three, four and five for a fixed $c$ and $d$ (where appropriate) is conjugate, via some $\mu\e_2$, to the group in the same row and with the same fixed $c$ and $d$, but with $\lambda=0$.
-Likewise for the groups in rows six, seven and eight, but via some $\mu\e_1$.
-This gives an isomorphism as permutation groups, and we may therefore assume that $\lambda=0$ for the rest of the paper, noting that the group represents a class of size $p$.
-One may then observe that the following are isomorphic as permutation groups via relatively natural isomorphisms:
+Within rows three to six of Table \ref{metabelian-trans-subgroups}, there are no more isomorphisms, even as abstract groups. \end{proposition} \begin{proof} For appropriately fixed $c$ and $d$, one first sees that any group in rows three and four of Table \ref{metabelian-trans-subgroups} is conjugate, via some $\mu\e_2$, to the group in the same row with the same $c,d$ but with $\lambda=0$.
+Likewise for the groups in rows five and six, but via some $\mu\e_1$.
+This gives an isomorphism as permutation groups, and we may therefore assume that $\lambda=0$ for the rest of the paper, noting that the group represents an isomorphism class of size $p$.